HarrisonCS1/HarrisonCS1.github.io/index.md

 ## Welcome

+Greetings, fellow human or automated bot.
 Welcome to my website.
 It is currently under construction.
 Construction can be messy.
 It can involve 2x4s, half-working tape measures, and 20v dewalt batteries everywhere.
 (Also miter saws.
 Those are fun.)

-Bottom line: organization and cleanup are important, but sometimes a mess has to be made.
 So it is with my website.
+Content will be messy for awhile.
+Eventually it will be organized and tidied up.

-Please check back in over the coming months as construction makes headway.
+Please check back in over the coming months as construction makes headway if you're interested.
 Thank you for visiting.

 ## !
 UNDER CONSTRUCTION !